-HACK: Get to a place where you can connect to a secure Wi-Fi connection, or use a Virtual Private Network (VPN) to stay safe.
+Tip: Use less data!
+First, get to a place where you can connect to a secure Wi-Fi connection, or use a Virtual Private Network (VPN) to stay safe.
 Log into your Google profile on your mobile device and download the area map of Amsterdam for offline use.
 Now, when you’re out and about, you’ll use less data because you already have the map downloaded to your device.
 Use even less data by loading the walking or public transit directions, but not actually activating them.
 You won’t get turn by turn directions, but you can use the GPS location and the blue direction lines/dots to get where you need to go.
 This helps big time if you’re paying for international data.

 We Did Over 30 Attractions!